informalsystems/quint/README.md

  - VSCode plugin:

    We strongly encourage you to use the VSCode plugin for Quint.
-It provides the quickest feedback loop for your specifications, reporting errors as you type.
+It provides the quickest feedback loop for your specifications, reporting informative errors as you type.

    - [Installation](./vscode/README.md)

  - Quint REPL:
    - [REPL](./doc/repl.md)

+## Development

-## Developer docs
+### Developer docs

  - [ADR001: Transpiler architecture](./doc/adr001-transpiler-architecture.md)
  - [ADR002: Error codes](./doc/adr002-errors.md)